How Long Does MDMA Last?

 There are a number of different effects that people experience once they take it.
 Some common effects produced by these changes include:

-Can You Become Addicted?
+Can You Become Addicted to MDMA?

 There is no clear consensus among researchers on the addictiveness of MDMA.
 However, some people attempting to abstain from MDMA use may start feeling the following withdrawal symptoms.
 Some of the more common signs that a person is going through withdrawal include: